Education

 • Completion of 4 weeks in an exchange programme

-• Approval of all course assignments and quizzes
+• Approval of all course assignments

 • Approval of the research project